How do overdrafts and bounced checks happen?

 - Link your checking account to a savings account

 Linked accounts are defined as two deposit accounts tied together.
 When one is overdrawn, money is automatically transferred to the other.
 Usually, the linked accounts are a savings account and a checking account.
 Money is automatically transferred from the savings account to the checking account when the checking account is overdrawn or reaches a pre-defined balance.
-There is a fee of $10.00 for the transfer service, but the amount of the transfer fee is less than an overdraft fee.
+There is a fee of $12.00 for the transfer service only for Non-Consumer Accounts.

 If one of these options sounds right for you, please call 1-877-367-5371 .